-Once or twice per year, parents will be asked to complete surveys that will give the board and administration valuable information about the culture and performance of the school.
-While the surveys are anonymous, comments and aggregated results will be shared with the administration, staff members and board members and used to drive decision-making on all levels.
+Once or twice per year, parents will be asked to complete surveys that will give the board and administration valuable information about the school's culture and performance.
+While the surveys are anonymous, comments and aggregated results will be shared with the administration, staff members, and board members and used to drive decision-making on all levels.